-The public is warmly invited to all adjudicated sessions and Honours Concerts to enjoy the incredible talent and support our performers.
+The public is warmly invited to all adjudicated sessions and Highlights Concerts to enjoy the incredible talent and support our performers.
 Many volunteers help make the Festival a success.

 Roberto and Mary Wood Scholarship Concert

 This concert features a handful of musicians who excel and are recommended during the sessions by the Adjudicators.
 On the evening of the Roberto and Mary Wood Scholarship Concert, each candidate has twenty minutes to perform.
 The three-member jury, consisting of highly regarded professionals in varying disciplines, then consults and returns to announce the winner of the $5,000 scholarship which must be used towards further musical education.